arhohuttunen/arhohuttunen.com/content/post/time-management-developers-productivity/index.md

 Considering that we work 40 hours a week, spending a couple of hours planning and reflecting is not a huge investment.
 Self-reflection is something we are seldom taught but can help us to see progress and evaluate if we are improving or not.

-Starting your day with a **morning review** is a great way to be prepared for what's ahead.
 Doing an **end-of-day review** allows your brain to relax.
-Finally, doing a **weekly review** will enable you to reflect on your progress.
+There will be no loose ends; you can just trust your system.
+Also, doing a **weekly review** will enable you to reflect on your progress.

-Starting with an elementary **morning review**, all you have to do is:

-- Look through all the calendar items to be prepared
-- Prioritize your tasks and decide what you really want to get done today

-During the **end-of-day review**:
+During your **end-of-day review**:

-- Check your calendar for tomorrow so that there are no surprises
+- **Check your calendar** for tomorrow so that there are no surprises
-- Write down any unfinished or new tasks
+- **Write down** any unfinished or new tasks
-- Process your inboxes, and get them empty
+- **Process your inboxes**, and get them empty

 Now you should have a pretty good idea if you could accomplish what you planned for today.

 For **weekly reviews**, allocate one hour slot either on Friday evening or on Monday morning.
 This will allow you to either close your week or start the next week from fresh.
+For reflection, write down some bullet points, e.g., in a notebook.

-- Process all your inboxes, review deferred items, and review all the ideas
+- **Process all your inboxes**, review deferred items, and review all the ideas
-- Check the past week's calendar to see if there is anything you need to follow up on
+- **Check the past week's calendar** to see if there is anything you need to follow up on
-- Review the next week's calendar so that you are aware of any deadlines
+- **Review the next week's calendar** so that you are aware of any deadlines

-To see how you are progressing, you should also do a short self-reflection.
-Just write a couple of bullet points in some notebook.

 - Are you on the right track?
 - Is there something that prevented you from doing what you needed to do?
 - What can you do to improve next week?